 ABOUT TIME: FASHION AND DURATION

 How old is fashion?
 How has it evolved throughout the years?
 And has history repeated itself?
 The new Costume Institute’s Spring 2020 exhibition is promising to be one of its most conceptual.
 It will show a timeline of 120 fashions, in a reflection on how clothes conflate the past, present and future.
-The exhibition is designed to fit two galleries decorated as enormous clock faces and organized around the principle of sixty minutes of fashion, whereby each minute features a pair of garments connected through shape, motif, material, pattern, technique or decoration: thus, a silk faille princess-line dress from the 1870s is juxtaposed an Alexander McQueen ‘Bumster’ skirt from the 1990s, and so on.
+The exhibition is designed to fit two galleries decorated as enormous clock faces and organized around the principle of sixty minutes of fashion, whereby each ‘minute’ features a pair of garments connected through shape, motif, material, pattern, technique or decoration: thus, a silk faille princess-line dress from the 1870s is juxtaposed with an Alexander McQueen ‘Bumster’ skirt from the 1990s, and so on.
 The exhibition will conclude with a section on the future of fashion.

 Metropolitan Museum, New York